Understanding Asthma Medications (cont.)

 Who should not use these medications

-Corticosteroids for asthma are typically available as handheld inhalers containing liquid or powder.
-Many inhaled products have specific devices, and you should be thoroughly informed on how to use the inhaler prescribed for you.
-Frequency of administration (how often you use the inhaler) depends on the specific product.
+Both handheld inhalers and a solution for use with a nebulizer are available.
+Many inhaled products have specific devices and you should be thoroughly informed on how to use the inhaler or nebulizer prescribed for you.
+Frequency of administration depends on the specific product.

 Drug or food interactions